 Newly formed in April 2014, we have partnered with a number of Portland, Maine area residents, businesses, and organizations.
 We hope you will join us in exploring ways to enhance our natural environment for the benefit of all.

 We usually meet the third Tuesday of every month at 5pm at 409 Cumberland Avenue, located next to Back Bay Towers in Bayside.
-Our next meeting will be Tuesday, October 18.
+Our next meeting will be Tuesday, November 15.
+Ethan Hipple, Parks Director, will be our special guest to talk about mowing practices and City efforts to increase pollinator habitat.
 All are welcome!
+Please note: No meeting in December.

 Western Promenade Native Pollinator Garden